Zhaoyu-Xiong/Assignment-Assignment-9-3RSM-Final-Project-Submission/README.md

 was selected from 2000 to 2026.

 3.1.2 Missing data
-Using the dropona() function, missing values can be removed to ensure data consistency.
+Using the dropna() function, missing values can be removed to ensure data consistency.

 3.1.3 Train-Test Split
 The data set is divided into a training set and a test set in a 4:1 ratio.
 The training set covers the